PP-YOLOE+ vs. EfficientDet: A Technical Comparison for Object Detection

 PP-YOLOE+: Optimized for Efficiency and Accuracy

-PP-YOLOE+, developed by PaddlePaddle Authors at Baidu and released on 2022-04-02, is an enhanced version of the PP-YOLOE series, focusing on high accuracy and efficient deployment.
-It stands out as an anchor-free, single-stage detector, designed for a balance of performance and speed in object detection tasks.
+PP-YOLOE+, developed by PaddlePaddle Authors at Baidu and released on April 2, 2022, is an enhanced version of the PP-YOLOE series.
+It focuses on delivering high accuracy and efficient deployment, particularly within the PaddlePaddle ecosystem.
+It stands out as an anchor-free, single-stage detector designed for a superior balance of performance and speed in object detection tasks.

 - Authors: PaddlePaddle Authors